Healthy Homes Assessment Whitby

 Home Assessments Whitby for Rental Properties

-There are a variety of concerns to be able to examine during a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of concerns you should look for when conducting a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the heat pump have enough capacity?